Product was successfully added to your shopping cart.

 How to Apply

-- - There is no application form from AvaCare Medical; all you need to send in is your project, a high school transcript, and the information listed below.
+- - There is no application form from AvaCare Medical; all you need to send in is your project, a high school or college transcript, and the information listed below.

 - - Your application, transcript and information can be sent either by mail or by email.